+Group leader.
 Assistant Professor of Physics and Astronomy and Computer Science.
 Computational astroparticle physicist and former XENON1T analysis coordinator specialized in data analysis, data acquisition, and cyberinfrastructure.
 Hired through the Rice Data Science Initiative.
 His background includes neutrino (solar, reactor, sterile, beam), collider, and accelerator physics.
 However, his unifying interest is cyberinfrastructure: how we handle, reconstruct, and analyze the petabytes of data created by such instruments.
 Recipient of the 2021 NSF CAREER award and 2016 Breakthrough Prize.(Publication)

 Prof. Petr Chaguine

-Research Assistant Professor of Physics and Astronomy.
-He is a world-leading on the large electrodes, leading these efforts for XENON.
-Dr. Chaguine will soon be the XENONnT commissioning manager, responsible for getting our upgrade XENONnT build and taking science data.
+Research Associate Professor of Physics and Astronomy (on leave since Sept 2021).
+He is an expert on the large electrodes, leading these efforts for XENON.
+Dr. Chaguine is the XENONnT commissioning manager, responsible for getting our upgrade XENONnT build and taking science data.
 Beyond XENON, as a long established experimental-particle-physics career, bringing this detector knowledge to the hunt of dark matter.
 (Publications)

 Want to join?
 Current openings.

 The group is looking to expand at all levels.
 For questions, feel free to reach out to Prof Tunnell by email (Note: Until pandemic is over, you will most likely get short responses).

 - Rice Academy Fellowship information here (requires informally contacting our group first).

-Bachelors students: Projects related to dark matter data analysis, machine learning, and scientific software development are available.
-Until a full list is posted here, please reach out to us if curious.
+Rice Bachelors students: Projects related to dark matter data analysis, machine learning, and scientific software development are available.
+All projects require Python knowledge or willingness to learn.
+Please reach out to us if curious.
 (Due to the pandemic, we have reduced supervision capacity so will reduce the number of students we accept to 2 or 3 for summer 2021.)